FallenBG/instant-translator/README.md

 # 🚀 Instant Translator Chrome Extension

-Instant Translator is a lightweight Chrome extension that helps users translate text on the fly using a designated hotkey (Default: F2).
+Instant Translator is a lightweight Chrome extension that helps users translate text on the fly using a designated hotkey (Default: Ctrl+Shift+S).
 A small, non-intrusive popup window appears near the active input field, allowing seamless translation without leaving the current tab or breaking your workflow.

 ## ✨ Key Features

-*   **🔑 Quick Activation with Hotkey:** Press F2 (or your custom key via `chrome://extensions/shortcuts`) to open the translation popup instantly.
+*   **🔑 Quick Activation with Hotkey:** Press Ctrl+Shift+S (or your custom key via `chrome://extensions/shortcuts`) to open the translation popup instantly.
 *   **📍 Smart Popup Positioning:** Automatically opens near the currently focused input field (text box, textarea, contenteditable element).
 *   **🌐 Customizable Languages:** Set your preferred default From and To languages for instant translations via the Options page.
 *   **🔧 Multiple API Support:** Choose between Google Cloud Translate or Baidu Translate.
 (Tencent Translate option exists but is **not recommended** for client-side use due to security/complexity).